consiliumQ/docs/README.md

 ### Analysis: Information Gathering

-_Mijeong: I dont want to do this_
+_Mijeong: I dont want to do this_.
-*Benji: I think we can skip this part and dive in the development lol*
+_Benji: I think we can skip this part and dive in the development lol._

 - [ ] Purpose
 - [ ] Goals